pat-pat-patrick/pat-pat-patrick.github.io/_posts/2025-05-16-Why-a-Perfect-Moral-System-Is-Doomed-to-Fail?-Gödel’s-Theorem-Has-the-Answer.md

 ### Acknowledgement

-This article was inspired by *Gödel, Escher, Bach: An Eternal Golden Braid* by Douglas Hofstadter, as well as a conversation with Jeremy on absolute and relative morality at church on May 10.
+This article was inspired by *Gödel, Escher, Bach: An Eternal Golden Braid* by Douglas Hofstadter, as well as a conversation with Jeremy Bleakley on absolute and relative morality at church on May 10.